chikobara/OCR-Script/README.md

 # OCR Script
- a small ocr script based on Tesseract, this script is designed for [Eng, Jpn, Ara]
+ a small ocr script based on Tesseract for Gnome, this script is designed for [Eng, Jpn, Ara]